 Social services complaints - who can use the complaints procedure

-If you are unhappy about the service you have had from your social services department, you may be able to use the local authority's complaints procedure.
-There may be other steps you could take too.
+If you're unhappy about the service you have had from your social services department, you might be able to use your local council's complaints procedure.
+There might be other steps you can take too.

 Before you decide what to do, you should consider which action would be most likely to get the result you need.

 A child, can make a complaint themselves, or a representative can make a complaint on a child's behalf, for example: